urbanovauser/urbanova-cloud-iot-sdk-python/README.md

-# urbanova-cloud-iot-sdk-python
-Urbanova Cloud IoT SDK for Python
+# Urbanova Cloud IoT SDK for Python

 To use this SDK you will need an Urbanova Cloud Account (currently in Alpha).